-Taken from our original review:
+Taken from my main review:

 I first took this film out on a mildly sunny day, which quickly turned quite dull.
 I wanted to finished the roll quite quickly and get on with developing it, so perhaps I wasn’t as focused on “nailing the shot” as I should have been.
 Sometimes days just turn out that way.

 When I viewed the scans I wasn’t immediately blown away by the results.
 Some shots popped out at me, others just didn’t move me in ways that other film does.
 In all fairness, it was probably my mood at the time.
 I love high contrast black and white and sometimes forget that not all film will produce those kinds of results straight off the bat.

 In the months that have followed this roll, I’ve since come to really love tis film.
 Take a look below.